PreschoolKindergartenFirst Grade

 • Be Descriptive: Instead of saying, “The car went fast,” try, “The little red car zoomed and zipped down the long, winding road.”

-• Introduce New Words: Use a simple, unfamiliar word and then immediately explain it.
+• Introduce New Words: Use a simple, unfamiliar word and then explain it right away.
 “The hero was a very courageous knight.
 That means he was very brave and not afraid!”
-This is an easy way to build a robust vocabulary.
+This is an easy way to build vocabulary that sticks.

 • Let Them Narrate: Give your child a toy or a picture and ask them to tell you a story.
-This builds their own narrative skills and gives them a chance to practice all the wonderful words they are learning.
+This builds narrative skills and gives them a chance to practice the words they are learning.
 This is a core part of building strong literacy skills from an early age without pressure.

 A mother and child use small finger puppets to act out a story, demonstrating how simple props can enhance imagination and language development.